-We made a printable and sat down to discuss what is most important to each of us in purchasing our new home.
+We sat down to discuss what is most important to each of us, in purchasing our new home.

 On The House Hunting Checklist we talked about the nitty gritty details of square footage, price, mortgage payments, and all that jazz.

 The House Hunting Values printable digs deep into your thoughts of just how important different things are to you and your family, in the big scheme of things.

 Are you okay living in a gorgeous house on the wrong side of town?
 Do you want to live in a safe neighborhood although the house may not be quite as fantastic?
 Do you prefer quiet or close to town?
 Cul-de-sac or busy road?